 - 1 Tbs lemon juice

-- In food processor, whirl all the crust dry ingredients, including nuts til fine crumbs, then add melted butter and whirl til crumbly and clings together.
+In food processor, whirl all the crust dry ingredients, including nuts until fine crumbs, then add melted butter and blend until crumbly and clings together.

 Reserve about 1 1/2 cups of the crumb mixture and set aside.

 Press remaining crumb mixture in to 9 x 13 baking dish.

 Bake for 12 - 15 min until edges just begin to brown.
 Remove from oven and let cool for a few minutes.

 Prepare plums while crust is baking, then toss with sugar, cinnamon, 5 spice, flour, lemon juice and melted butter.

 Spread over crust, and then crumble reserved crumb mixture evenly over the top.